Kokolipa/Tableau_CitiBIke/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have questions about the program, so your first task on the job is to build a set of data reports to provide the answers.

 ##### Project Description:
-Analysing CitiBike's wormest month (July) from 2023 to provide insights and explore the following questions:
+Analysing CitiBike's warmest month (July) from 2023 to provide insights and explore the following questions:
 1. Do members or casuals have higher usage?
 2. Which stations are most popular?
 What is the average distance travelled overall?
 3. What days of the week are most riders taken on?